ytbryan/devops-resources/README.md

 ### Popular Text Editor
   1.Vim

   Almost all Linux distributions, even older versions, come with the Vim editor installed.
 Vim stands for Vi Improved, meaning that Vim is a modified and improved version of  the old Vi text editor.

   **Pros**: Vim supports automatic commands, digraph inputs (useful in programming), split and session screens, tabs, colored schemes (color-coded by function), and tagging.
-It can be c onfigured with plugins and comes with a tutorial (invoked with the vimtutor command).
+It can be configured with plugins and comes with a tutorial (invoked with the vimtutor command).
 When you master the commands, Vim is very efficient.

   **Cons**: It does not have a GUI.
 The only way you can initiate Vim is from the command line.
 The interface is user-unfriendly, while some commands are not intuitive.
-Coding a file fr om scratch would be too complicated.
+Coding a file from scratch would be too complicated.
 The learning curve can be steep, but Vim is very popular in the Linux community.

   ###[Basic Vim Commands](https://coderwall.com/p/adv71w/basic-vim-commands-for-getting-started)